liaoliaopro/lin.nvim/README.md

 ![install-windows-visual-studio.png](https://raw.githubusercontent.com/linrongbin16/lin.vim.github.io/main/screen-snapshots/install-windows-visual-studio.png)

-2. Install [64-bit Git for Windows Setup](https://git-scm.com/downloads) with especially below 3 options checked:
+2. Install [64-bit Git for Windows Setup](https://git-scm.com/downloads) with these 3 options checked:

    1. In the **Select Components** step, check **Associate .sh files to be run with Bash**.
    2. In the **Adjusting your PATH environment** step, choose **Use Git and optional Unix tools from the Command Prompt**.